Mallika (actress)

-Reeja Johnson, better known by her stage name Mallika, is an Indian actress, who has mainly appeared in Malayalam and Tamil films.
+Reeja Johnson, better known by her stage name Mallika, is a former Indian actress, who has mainly appeared in Malayalam and Tamil films.

 Career

 After debuting in the Malayalam film Nizhalkuthu (2002), she played a significant role in Cheran's Autograph, following which she played supporting roles in several Tamil films.
 She later went on to play in a tele-serial called Anjali.
 She won the Filmfare Award for Best Supporting Actress for her role in Autograph.
-In 2012, she won a Special Mention from the Jury at the 59th National Film Awards for her performance in the film, Byari, the first ever feature film made in Beary language.
+In 2012, she won a Special Mention from the Jury at the 59th National Film Awards for her performance in the film, Byari, the first feature film made in Beary language.

 Personal life

-Mallika is born to Johnson and Reetha at Thrissur, Kerala.
+Mallika was born as Reeja Johnson to Johnson and Reetha, into a Syro-Malabar Syrian Christian family of Ollur in Thrissur, Kerala.